How to SIMPLY Add Timesheet Functionality to Your Outlook Calendar

 If your organization is like most other professional organizations, you are using Microsoft Outlook, including the Outlook calendar.
 You should build on this, and leverage the training and knowledge that your employees already have.

 So, how to track time in Outlook?
-With the right hour reporting solution, like for example TimeSheet Reporter, you can easily leverage your Microsoft Outlook calendar, and report time via this, with an Outlook timesheet add-in.
+With the right hour reporting solution, like for example TimeSheet Reporter, you can easily leverage your Microsoft Outlook calendar, and report time via this, with a Microsoft Outlook timesheet add-in.

 Getting started with this is really easy: You simply sign up via TimeSheet Reporter’s website, install the add-in to Outlook, and you’re in business.